This Means War (film): Production

+In May 1998, it was announced that 20th Century Fox had acquired Marcus Gautesen's speculative script This Means War with Martin Lawrence attached to the star.
+The initial story revolved around two best friends who start to feud when a young woman moves into their spare room, with their conflict wreaking massive havoc across New York City.
 According to Entertainment Weekly, "the initial script dates back [...] at least about a decade," with Bradley Cooper, Seth Rogen, and Sam Worthington reportedly turning down the lead role.
 Going back even further, Martin Lawrence and Chris Rock also declined the part.
-Screenwriter Larry Doyle claimed to have read the script in 1998, and that in the draft the protagonists were video game designers with access to guided missiles.
+Screenwriter Larry Doyle claimed to have read the script in 1998, and that in the draft, the protagonists were video game designers with access to guided missiles.
+In February 2010, it was reported that McG was in negotiations to direct the film which by this point had Cooper and Reese Witherspoon attached to star and had been rewritten so that it now focused two spies and lifelong friends ending up in a feud once they fall in love with the same woman.
+In July of that year, Tom Hardy and Chris Pine were signed on to play the two male leads after Cooper dropped out due to scheduling conflicts.

+Filming took place in Vancouver and Steveston, British Columbia.
+The Martial Arts Centre in Steveston was used as the "Nakamura West Side Dōjō".

+Post production

+In January 2012, it was reported that This Means War was given an R-rating upon submission to the MPAA with Fox planning to appeal the rating.
+The MPAA upheld the R-rating upon Fox's appeal, citing the sex jokes from Chelsea Handler's character, and an edited version of the film was resubmitted and received a PG-13.

 Release

-This Means War was previously scheduled for wide release on February 14, but 20th Century Fox postponed its opening to February 17, 2012, in order "to avoid a head-on confrontation with" Screen Gems' The Vow, which had been "expected to dominate" the box office on Valentine's Day.
+This Means War was previously scheduled for wide release on February 14, but 20th Century Fox postponed its opening to February 17, 2012, "to avoid a head-on confrontation with" Screen Gems' The Vow, which had been "expected to dominate" the box office on Valentine's Day.
 Instead, it was sneak previewed that "Tuesday evening at between 2,000 and 2,500 locations nationwide."
-During its first weekend ending February 19, it opened at number 5 behind Safe House, The Vow, Ghost Rider: Spirit of Vengeance, and Journey 2: The Mysterious Island with $17.4 million from 3,189 locations.
-The following weekend, it dropped to number 7 behind newcomers Act of Valor and Tyler Perry's Good Deeds with $8.4 million.
+During its first weekend ending February 19, it opened at number five behind Safe House, The Vow, Ghost Rider: Spirit of Vengeance, and Journey 2: The Mysterious Island with $17.4 million from 3,189 locations.
+The following weekend, it dropped to number seven behind newcomers Act of Valor and Tyler Perry's Good Deeds with $8.4 million.
 After a 17-week theatrical run, it earned $54,760,791 domestically and $101,730,488 overseas for a worldwide total of $156,491,279.

-The film was released to DVD and Blu-ray Disc on May 22, 2012 with a rating of PG-13.
+The film was released to DVD and Blu-ray Disc on May 22, 2012, with a rating of PG-13.